 See above but insert memory instead of battery – I’ve done this so many times and having to find somewhere to get a new memory card isn’t always as easy as you’d think (ps – go big so you don’t have to replace them as often).

-Noise cancelling headphones like these ones are great for flights, but also if your hotel room gets a bit noisy or you want to block out some of the city’s hustle and bustle.
+Noise cancelling earphones like these ones are great for flights, but also if your hotel room gets a bit noisy or you want to block out some of the city’s hustle and bustle.

 Unlocking your phone before you travel is a great option for avoiding crazy roaming charges (particularly on data).
-Super handy if you have a dual sim phone.
-You can pick a sim card up at the airport.
+Super handy if you have a dual sim phone, or a second phone you can use.

-Much as I love an actual book, they weigh a lot and it’s much easier to bring an e-book reader like a Kindle.
+Much as we love an actual book, they weigh a lot and it’s much easier to bring an e-book reader like a Kindle.

 External Power Pack

-I’m not talking about one of those pathetic things that half-charges your phone before giving up the fight, I’m talking about something like this Anker Power Pack that lasts for several charges.
+We’re not talking about one of those pathetic things that half-charges your phone before giving up the fight, we’re talking about something like this Anker Power Pack that lasts for several charges.
 I’ve had mine for years and never travel without it.

 The key here is to bring enough stuff without bringing the whole bathroom with you.

-Toiletries are really where I’ve excelled at cutting down on the load as I’ve travelled more and more.
+Toiletries are really where we’ve excelled at cutting down on the load as we’ve travelled more and more.

 It can be as easy as really thinking about whether you each item before you pack it – chances are that if you haven’t used it in the last couple of days at home, you don’t need it when you travel either.

-If you’re travelling carry-on, remember that all liquids must be under 100ml (3.4oz) and packed in a clear bag – buy a reusable one to cut down on single-use plastics.
+If you’re travelling carry-on, remember that all liquids must be under 100ml (3.4oz) and packed in a clear bag – buy a reusable set to cut down on single-use plastics.

 Go for a lightweight option in summer months and heavy duty in winter.